nextcloud-releases/all-in-one/readme.md

 - `80/TCP`: redirects to Nextcloud (is used for getting the certificate via ACME http-challenge for the Mastercontainer)
 - `8443/TCP`: Mastercontainer Interface with valid certificate (only works if port 80 and 8443 are open/forwarded in your firewall/router and you point a domain to your server.
 It generates a valid certificate then automatically and access via e.g. `https://public.domain.com:8443/` is possible.)
 - `443/TCP`: will be used by the Apache container later on and needs to be open/forwarded in your firewall/router
+- `443/UDP`: will be used by the Apache container later on and needs to be open/forwarded in your firewall/router if you want to enable http3
 - `3478/TCP` and `3478/UDP`: will be used by the Turnserver inside the Talk container and needs to be open/forwarded in your firewall/router

 ### How to run AIO on macOS?